systelab/allure-reporter-ci/README.md

 ### Input Allure reports

-This script can be used with any Allure report that can be read by the AllureReporter tool.
+This script can be used with any [Allure](http://allure.qatools.ru/) report that can be read by the AllureReporter tool.
 See [allure-reporter](https://github.com/systelab/allure-reporter) repository for details.

 ### Batch PDF generation of test reports

 This feature is enabled by setting to true the `saveAsPDF` attribute of the projects defined into the configuration file.
-Then, the script will load all the allure reports found under the `inputFolderPath` folder and generate a PDF file for each one.
+Then, the script will load all the Allure reports found under the `inputFolderPath` folder and generate a PDF file for each one.
 These PDFs will be left on the folder defined by the `outputFolderPath` attribute.

 ### Automated upload of test results to JAMA contour